 The Group is one of the world's largest and among the world's lowest cost integrated ferrochrome producers, one of the largest producers of primary vanadium, a producer of platinum group metals and a producer of ferromanganese and silicon manganese.
 The Group also owns carbon operations which supply key raw materials to its ferrochrome smelting operations.

-The table below shows the ferroalloys commodity division's principal investments in industrial assets, with production data for the year ended 31 December 2016, unless indicated otherwise:
+The table below shows the ferroalloys commodity division's principal investments in industrial assets, with production data for the year ended 31 December 2016 and six months ended 30 June 2017, unless indicated otherwise: